contains the active ingredient atorvastatin calcium

 Ask your doctor or pharmacist to answer any questions you may have.

 Tell your doctor if you notice any of the following and they worry you:

 stuffy or runny nose

 These are the more common side effects, and are usually mild and short-lived.

 Tell your doctor immediately or go to the casualty department of your nearest hospital if you notice any of the following:

-swelling of the face, lips, mouth, throat or neck which may cause difficulty in swallowing and breathing
+symptoms of allergy such as swelling of the face, lips, mouth, throat or neck which may cause difficulty in swallowing and